sekharraj885/news_app/README.md

-1. Pull from the Repo
+1. Clone from the Repo
 2. Install dependencies
 3. Install angular Material